xedef/Titanium-Deferred-Deep-Linking-SDK/README.md

 ### iOS: Register a URI Scheme and add your Branch key

-In your project's `tiapp.xml` file, you can register your app to respond to direct deep links (`yourapp://` in a mobile browser) by adding `CFBundleURLTypes` block.
+In your project's `tiapp.xml` file:

+1. You can register your app to respond to direct deep links (`yourapp://` in a mobile browser) by adding `CFBundleURLTypes` block.
 Also, make sure to change `yourapp` to a unique string that represents your app name.
 In https://dashboard.branch.io/#/settings/link, tick `I have an iOS App` checkbox and enter your URI Scheme (e.g.: `yourapp://`) into the text box.
+2. Add your `Branch key` found on the settings page here https://dashboard.branch.io/#/settings

 ```xml
   <ios>